2021–22 Texas A&M Aggies women's basketball team

 The 2021–22 Texas A&M Aggies women's basketball team represented Texas A&M University in the 2021–22 NCAA Division I women's basketball season.
 The team's head coach is Gary Blair, who was in his nineteenth and final season at Texas A&M, as he announced his retirement effective at the end of the season.
-The team will play their home games at the Reed Arena in College Station, Texas, and in its tenth season as a member of the Southeastern Conference.
+The team played their home games at the Reed Arena in College Station, Texas, and in its tenth season as a member of the Southeastern Conference.

 Previous season

 The Aggies finished the 2020–21 season with a record of 25–3 (13–1 SEC), ranked fourth in the nation, and were regular season champions.
 They lost the SEC tournament semifinals round to Georgia.
 They received an at-large bid to the NCAA Division I Tournament, where they advanced to the Sweet Sixteen before losing to Arizona.